vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-spam-policies.md

     Maximum recipient limit per day
     800
     ```

+- Set the restriction placed on users who reach the message limit to **restrict users from sending email**, users can be released from the [restricted entities](https://security.microsoft.com/restrictedentities) once there is no indication of a compromised user.

 - Disable automatic forwarding:
     - Disabling this option (`Off - Forwarding is disabled (Off)`) will disable any auto-forwarding in your environment.
 Please review the comparison chart below to determine if this option meets your organization's needs.